TriKro/rsb-content/part2-the_index/tags--other-frameworks.md

 ![](/assets/Icon-Tools.png)

 # Other Frameworks

 There are many great methods, books, and frameworks out there on how to identify and prioritize risky assumptions, hypotheses, and questions.

-All the methods are tagged so as to be easily searchable depending on any other frameworks we might use.
-This includes simple tags such as _qualitative_ or _quantitative_ used to denote the type of information that the method produces.
+All the methods are tagged so that they are easily searchable depending on any other frameworks we might use.
+This includes simple tags such as _qualitative_ or _quantitative, _which are used to denote the type of information that the method produces.

 It also includes tags related to the type of business model, such as: